 Preparation

-Clean the puja area thoroughly.
-Arrange the picture or idol of Goddess Kaalratri on the altar.
-Light the diya and incense sticks to purify the space.
+Clean the puja space thoroughly and set up the altar.
+Place the picture or idol of Goddess Kaalratri and light the diya and incense sticks to purify the area. -

 Invocation (Avahana)